derweisskrag/silver-robot/README.md

 # My toolkit

-|> Please, notice that it will be updated soon, as the Spring Semester ended, I learned a large number of features.
+> Please note that it will be updated soon.
+Since the Spring Semester has ended, I have learned a large number of new features.

 ## How to run Rust code: